 Delaware and Philadelphia

-Dana Herbert has earned nicknames like “King of Cakes” for his winning stint on TLC’s Cake Boss: Next Great Baker — and for his talents with pulled and blown sugar.
-He has worked with celebs, served as in-house pastry chef at the Philadelphia Downtown Marriott and earned acclaim far and wide.
-His love of blending sweet and savory is particularly unique (his favorite confections are sweet potato cheesecake or red velvet cake), as is this feathery peacock cake on his Instagram.
-Interested in learning more?
-Check out his virtual cooking classes — a testament to his talent.
-Delaware and Philadelphia.
+Dana Herbert has earned nicknames like “King of Cakes” for his winning stint on TLC’s Cake Boss: Next Great Baker and for his talents with pulled and blown sugar.
+He has appeared on 11 different TV shows, has worked with celebs such as Oprah and the Bidens, served as in-house pastry chef at the Philadelphia Downtown Marriott and was inducted into the Delaware Business Hall of Fame in 2020.
+His love of blending sweet and savory is particularly unique (his favorite confections are sweet potato cheesecake or red velvet cake with bacon).
+He also hosts virtual cooking classes.

 Diane’s La Patisserie